AmitSamra/NYC_Crime/README.md

 ![df_head](img/df_head.png)

-In fact, there are 85 distinct values for OFNS_DESC.
+Although the data has been cleaned, some transformation must still be made for better analysis.
+For example, there are 85 distinct values for OFNS_DESC.
 We can create a new column called CATEGORY to hold much simpler values to identify a category of crime.

 ![old_cat](img/old_cat.png)